singh-man/books/crackingTheCoding/12_cAndC++.md

 12      return rowptr;
 13  }
 ```
 You should carefully  observe what is happening on lines 11 through 13.
-If there are five rows of six columns each,  array[0] will point to array[S], array[1] will point to array[11], and  so on.
+If there are five rows of six columns each,  array[0] will point to array[5], array[1] will point to array[11], and  so on.

 Then,  when we  actually call array[1][3], the  computer looks  up  array[1], which is a  pointer to another spot in memory-specifically, a pointer to array[5].
 This element is treated as its own array, and we then get  the  third  (zero-indexed) element from it.